 As Larry Baldwin, Manager of Voice Services at IBI Group, states “I chose and will continue to choose, GoVivace for three main reasons: accuracy, service, and price.
 I’ve found that the GoVivace team has produced a very high-quality product and their team is very supportive.”

-But, as mankind has challenged technology over since the last two centuries, it will surely be going to conquer these challenges and will define the whole new definition of speech and GoVivace Inc. is contributing to the speech technology since a decade.
+But, as mankind has challenged technology over the last two centuries, it will surely be going to conquer these challenges and will define the whole new definition of speech and GoVivace Inc. has been contributing to speech technology for a decade.